-- Bit 8: TF, Trace Flag.
+Bit 8: TF, Trace Flag.
 Set to enable single-step mode for debugging; Clear to disable the single-step mode.
-If an application program sets the TF flag using POPF or IRET instruction, a debug exception is generated after the instruction (The CPU automatically generates an interrupt after each instruction) that follows the POPF or IRET instruction. - Bit 7: SF, Sign Flag.
-If this flag is set, the high-order bit of the result of an operation is 1, indicating it is negative. - Bit 6: ZF, Zero Flag.
-The result of operation is zero, this flag is set. - Bit 5: Reserved - Bit 4: AF, Auxiliary Flag.
+If an application program sets the TF flag using POPF or IRET instruction, a debug exception is generated after the instruction (The CPU automatically generates an interrupt after each instruction) that follows the POPF or IRET instruction.

+Bit 7: SF, Sign Flag.
+If this flag is set, the high-order bit of the result of an operation is 1, indicating it is negative.

+Bit 6: ZF, Zero Flag.
+The result of operation is zero, this flag is set.

+Bit 4: AF, Auxiliary Flag.
 If this flag is set, there has been a carry from the low nibble to the high or a borrow from the high nibble to the low nibble of the AL general-purpose register.
-Used in BCD operation. - Bit 3: Reserved. - Bit 2: PF, Parity Flag.
-The result of low-order 8 bits operation has even parity; this flag is set. - Bit 1: Reserved - Bit 0: CF, Carry Flag.
-If CF is set, there has been a carry out or a borrow into the high-order bit of the instruction result.
+Used in BCD operation.

+Bit 2: PF, Parity Flag.
+The result of low-order 8 bits operation has even parity, this flag is set.

+Bit 0: CF, Carry Flag.
+If CF is set, there has been a carry out or borrow into the high-order bit of the instruction result.

-7.4 Address generation
+8.4 Address generation